 In Illinois, the answer is no. While it may not seem fair, paying real estate taxes is not enough to establish residency for school purposes.

-The Illinois Supreme Court dealt squarely with this issue in Connelly by Connelly v Gibbs.
+The Illinois Supreme Court dealt squarely with this issue in Connelly v Gibbs.
 A Chicago family wanted to obtain the improved special education services available to Skokie’s District 219 residents.
 Therefore, the family bought a condo in Skokie.
 The father and son lived in the condo during the week, but returned home on weekends.
 The Court specifically rejected this arrangement.
 Even though the family owned real estate in Skokie and paid real estate taxes for Skokie schools, the Court said that the Skokie residence was not the student’s “regular fixed, nighttime abode.”
 Furthermore, the family could not live in the condo for the sole purpose of going to school.
 Therefore, the son could not attend the schools and the family could be charged tuition.

 Based on this case, Illinois residents can only send their children tuition free to the district where they intend to make a permanent home with a fixed nighttime abode, but not solely for the purpose of going to school.
 Owning real estate or even leasing an apartment in another community is not enough to establish school residency.